idno/known/.github/ISSUE_TEMPLATE/pov.md

 ---
 name: Point of View
-about: Describe a Known user and their needs
+about: Describe a Known user to help us build a solution for their needs.
+(It could be you, or someone else.)

 ---